Sex segregation in Iran: Kindergarten and schools

 The education system is single-sex so that boys and girls go to different schools.
 Governmental rules don't allow the mingling of boys and girls in kindergarten.

 University campus and dormitories

 Even though most universities are technically co-educational, university students must sit apart from each other by their sexes.
 All areas in university campuses are segregated by sex; such as restaurants, libraries, study rooms, etc.

 Entrance doors of Sharif University of Technology in Tehran are segregated by sex since 2022.

-All university dormitories are unisex with exception of married students dormitories.
-Unisex dormitories (for either single or married students) can be male-only or female-only.
+All university dormitories are single-sex with exception of married students dormitories.
+Single-sex dormitories (for either single or married students) can be male-only or female-only.
 As an example, Hafez university dormitory is one of the dormitories belonging to male students of University of Tehran while Fatemieh dormitory is one the dormitories belonging to female students of University of Tehran.

 Urban buses

 Buses are divided in two parts.
 Men are required to get on and off through the front door, while the back section and back doors are intended for women.
 Although bus services in Iran are sex-segregated, women are required to remain fully covered while inside the bus.
 In other cities such as in Mashhad, males and females were prevented from traveling on the same bus.
 Traditionally it is not acceptable in Iran for a man to sit or stand beside a non-mahram woman in public places.

 In 2021, Tehran municipality announced that it has introduced female-only buses and minibuses inside the city.
 All the drivers are female and all the passengers should be female, no man is allowed to get on the bus.